 I installed the iOS 14 update on my iPhone 7 the other day.
 Now, I cannot use Bluetooth nor speaker while on the phone.
 I’ve tried starting phone calls with speaker or Bluetooth and changing it over during the phone call and it will never switch.
 Fortunately, my headphones are working properly, but they do not meet all of my needs.
 How do I get these to function properly?

 Normally, iPhone speaker not working could result from two factors: software malfunctions and hardware damage.
 And so does it on iOS 11.4 or the coming iOS 12.
 If it is because of hardware defects, you need to go to Apple retail store or online phone repair for help; But if it is related to software issues, you may try the following basic solutions to get it solved.
-Also, the try will also help you get whether it’s a hardware or software issue.
+Also, it will also help you get whether it’s a hardware or software issue.
 Check them now.

 If the volume on iPhone is too low, you may not be able to hear audio output from your speakers.
 It’s easy and universal to flip the silent switch or accidentally turn the volume all the way down on your iPhone.
 So turn up iPhone volume or even the maximum.

 Another reason why iOS 11.3/11.2/11.1/11 speakerphone not working could be the headphones mode issue.
 If there is gunk, lint, or other debris in the Lightning (charging) port, your iPhone will trap in headphones mode all the time, even though no headphones plugging in.
 If your iPhone thinks that headphones are plugged in, audios won’t be streamed through the speakers.

 To get rid of such situation, follow these steps: